cyberhopedev/team-whimsy/README.md

 - Mouse/Mousepad (drag and drop): puzzle interaction

 ### Special Instructions:
 You can explore the environment, but you should run into the magic circle to activate its puzzle.
-You can complete it using your mouse by rearranging the tiles to complete the picture.

 ### Sources
 NPC Dialogue by Game Code Library: https://www.youtube.com/watch?v=eSH9mzcMRqw